C0d3N1nJ4/chat-application/README.md

 ## Security

-The application uses Spring Security to secure the endpoints.
+The application uses Spring Security to secure the api endpoints.
 Users need to be authenticated to access the chat.

 ## Running the application